Milwaukee Fourteen: The action

-Shortly before 6:00 on Tuesday evening, 24 September 1968, the group entered the second floor offices where the draft boards were located in Milwaukee's Brumder Building.
+Shortly before 6:00 on Tuesday evening, September 24, 1968, the group entered the second floor offices where the draft boards were located in Milwaukee's Brumder Building.
 They encountered a cleaning woman from whom they took office keys.
 Later, at the trial she would describe their manner towards her as "very respectful."
-Files classified as 1-A and "other files that were in a drawer marked ‘Delinquent’ — people who were in trouble with the Selective Service System"— were gathered and carried out of the building and across W. Wells Street to a grassy area (now known as Postman's Square) and piled at the foot of a flagpole dedicated to dead WWI soldiers.
+Files classified as 1-A and "other files that were in a drawer marked 'Delinquent' — people who were in trouble with the Selective Service System"— were gathered and carried out of the building and across W. Wells Street to a grassy area (now known as Postman's Square) and piled at the foot of a flagpole dedicated to dead World War I soldiers.

 A car drove up from which canisters of napalm were taken; they were poured over the pile of burlap bags and set on fire.

 The group understood the importance of public attention to and awareness of their action.
 Through the Milwaukee Organizing Committee, an anti-war and anti-draft group, they had contacted the local media and, safeguarding the details of the action, led them by an indirect route to the site.

 The deed done, the Fourteen gathered together in a supportive embrace and waited to be arrested, singing the Lord's Prayer and reading scripture as fire trucks wailed in the distance.
 As the records continued to burn, a few pedestrians stopped to observe.
 Others did a quick double take and kept on walking.
 Michael Kirkhorn, a reporter from the Milwaukee Journal, began asking people walking by for their response.
 An older man, hearing the prayers and seeing the clerical collars of the priests as they gathered around the burning draft records, muttered, "I bet they never read any scripture."
 One young man exclaimed hopefully, "Maybe they got mine."